 About half of the Greek population lives in the Greek capital.
 The city’s combination of the rich history, the warm southern mentality and the struggle during the financial crisis (+/- 2013-2017), have shaped a place full of diversity, creativity, and character.

 Visiting the Greek capital as a tourist might not always give you the chance to discover the “real Athens”, as it is known to Athenians.

 Many things are hidden in the complexity of the city.
-However, when you get the opportunity to stay a bit longer and explore this cosmopolitan city, you’ll be amazed.
+However, when you get the opportunity to stay a bit longer and explore different neighborhoods in Athens, you’ll be amazed.